In recent years, modern retail has evolved at a staggering pace. And this has had many 2nd-order effects that go somewhat unnoticed.

 Initially, these integrations were predominantly with marketing and growth tools.
 For instance, whichever ecommerce platform you used could now push conversion data to Google Analytics.
 This would enrich your GA data and provide insights into how the brand was growing.

 Or you could integrate your email service provider (ESP) to help simplify post-purchase marketing.
 The platform would capture the order.
-Then, the ESP automatically sends the necessary post-purchase sequence via the API connection.
+Then, the ESP automatically sends the necessary post-purchase sequence via the API connection (you can use API monitoring to ensure its correct functionality).

 Most of those initial integrations were 1-way.
 Meaning, the platform was the source of Truth and merely passed data to the external tool so that brands could take action in that tool.